leafo/lapis-systemd/README.md

 ### Configuring service file

-The `systemd` entry in your lapis config can be used to control how the service file is generated:
+The service file is configured from the `systemd` block within your Lapis configuration.
+This simplifies the generation of a service file based on the environment using a single, consistent command.

 ```lua
 -- config.lua